1995 Pacific hurricane season: Retirement

-The World Meteorological Organization retired one name in the spring of 1996: Ismael.
-Originally slated to be replaced by Israel, Ismael was ultimately replaced with Ivo for the 2001 season.
+The World Meteorological Organization retired the name Ismael in the spring of 1996 from future use in the Eastern Pacific.
+Originally slated to be replaced with Israel, it was ultimately replaced with Ivo during the 2001 season.

 Season effects

-This is a table of all the storms that formed in the 1995 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1995 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1995 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1995 USD.